radar-archive/best-practices-cmake-full-example/README.rst

 .. contents::

-There is a larger example with several libraries, executables, and unit tests defined.
-The structure is laid out as in the Boost.Build example to help live next to them, have commonality.
+This example contains a larger example with several libraries, executables, and unit tests defined.
+The structure is laid out as in the Boost.Build examples to help live next to them, have commonality.

+The full example requires Boost.Test from the Boost C++ Libraries is installed on the system.

 .. code::